 Potential Projects: I'm collecting these.

 Lawrence Livermore National Laboratories.
 Los Alamos National Laboratories.
 Lawrence Berkeley National Laboratories.
 NASA Ames.
 Visual complexity (infovis).
 NAS list of visualization sites.
 There is a set of links to scientific visualization sites.
 Derek Merck found a Gallery of Data Visualization web page by with Tuftian-like commentary on the visual presentation of information.
-Dale Purves laboratory at Duke University that seeks to explain why we see and hear what we do; it includes cool examples.
+The Masters in Health Administration program at Ohio University has a health brain games and optical illusions page.
 There is a collection of information graphics at visual.ly.
 There is a description of visualization techniques here.
 Journal of Physics special issue on Visualization in Physics.
 There is a Meet the Scientists page at UCDavis that shows four different supercomputer simulation visualizations.
 The Beastiario project reMap has a large number of different infovis displays.
 There is a visual bibiography of tree visualization by Hans-Jorg Schulz.
 There is an online list of selected information visualization tools here.

 Maragaret Livingstone gave the keynote lecture at the Visweek 2008 conference on "What Art Can Tell Us About the Brain", mixing psychology, art, and visualization into a compelling narrative full of visual illusions and examples from art.
 It is available online for free.